Heliotropium indicum

+Native to Asia, it is a common weed in waste places and settled areas.
+It contains toxic pyrrolizidine alkaloids but has been used in traditional medicine.

 Description

 Indian heliotrope is an annual, erect, branched plant that can grow to a height of about 15-50 cm.
 It has a hairy stem, bearing alternating ovate to oblong-ovate leaves.
 It has small white or purple flowers with a green calyx; five stamens borne on a corolla tube; a terminal style; and a four-lobed ovary.

-Distribution
+Distribution and habitat

 The plant is native to Asia.
-A common weed in waste places and settled areas.
+It is a common weed in waste places and settled areas.